 In Module Manager, you can check the Server status for current games.
-(This is the same status information as displayed on the Vassalengine.org home page.)

-To check Server status in Module Manager,
+To check Server status in the Module Manager,

-- 1. Click Tools > Server Status. - 2.
+1. Click Tools I Server Status.

 The Server Status window displays all current games played on the Server, as well as games played in the past 24 hours, past week and past month.